GriffithUniLibrary/OpenRefineExtras/content/0-Transcripts.md

 {% include figure.html img="20201209_OR_Preview_Screen.png" alt="Create Project" caption="Create a project in OpenRefine" width="75%" %}

 {% include button.md text="Watch the steps above on this video" link="https://vimeo.com/412189056/0d9031def0" color="info" %}

-{% capture text %}
-- Check that you have Chrome, Chromium, Opera or MS Edge browser installed and set as your default browser.
-OpenRefine runs in your default browser.
-It will also run in Firefox, however some performance issues have been noted.
-It will not run correctly in Internet Explorer.
-{% endcapture %}
-{% include card.md header="Browser Requirements" text=text %}

-{% capture text %}
-- OpenRefine requires Java to be installed.
-Check if your computer has Java and if not, select the *Windows kit with embedded Java* when downloading the software.
-- Download the latest software version from [http://openrefine.org](http://openrefine.org).
-- Unzip the downloaded file into a directory by right-clicking and selecting `Extract ...`.
-Name that directory something like OpenRefine.
-- Go to your newly created OpenRefine directory.
-- Move the folder to `c:\program files` (you may need administrator privileges to do this)
-- Launch OpenRefine by clicking the `openrefine.exe` file (this will launch a command prompt window, but you can ignore that and wait for the browser to launch)
-- If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at [http://127.0.0.1:3333/](http://127.0.0.1:3333/) or `http://localhost:3333` to launch the program.
- {% endcapture %}
-{% include card.md header="Windows" text=text %}

 <p align="center">
   <a href="https://griffithunilibrary.github.io/intro-data-wrangle/"><-- BACK</a> |
   <a href="https://griffithunilibrary.github.io/intro-data-wrangle/content/1-intro.html">NEXT --></a>